imfl/data-mining/README.md

 ## Introducing Dynamic Time Warping Distance into Matrix Profile

-*This repository is about an academic project on time series data mining.*
+*This repository stores the C++ code for an academic project on time series data mining.*

 - For instructions on how to compile and use the code for this project, click [here](#user-content-instructions).